-- 4-dose series at ages 2, 4, 6-18 months, 4-6 years; administer the final dose at or after age 4 years and at least 6 months after the previous dose. - 4 or more doses of IPV can be administered before age 4 years when a combination vaccine containing IPV is used.
-However, a dose is still recommended at or after age 4 years and at least 6 months after the previous dose.
+- 4-dose series at ages 2, 4, 6-18 months, 4-6 years; administer the final dose on or after age 4 years and at least 6 months after the previous dose. - 4 or more doses of IPV can be administered before age 4 years when a combination vaccine containing IPV is used.
+However, a dose is still recommended on or after age 4 years and at least 6 months after the previous dose.

-- In the first 6 months of life, use minimum ages and intervals only for travel to a polio-endemic region or during an outbreak. - IPV is not routinely recommended for U.S. residents 18 years and older.
+- In the first 6 months of life, use minimum ages and intervals only for travel to a polio-endemic region or during an outbreak. - IPV is not routinely recommended for U.S. residents age 18 years or older.